-I know you will love the combination of crunch with the Asian twist in the seasonings.
+I know you’ll love the combination of crunch with the Asian twist in the seasonings.
 It all comes together making a wonderful flavor that everyone will rave about.
 It’s the perfect sandwich for a shower or any type of party.
 In the picture above the chicken salad is on my homemade raisin bread.
 Just pick your favorite bread.
 I love to serve with plain potato chips but then who doesn’t love something crunchy and salty with a sandwich?
 Do you have a favorite party sandwich?
 Please consider leaving a comment below.

 Thanks so much for stopping by, Rose

 - 5 cups cubes cooked chicken

 - 2 cups seedless green grapes cut in half length wise